 The Mortgage Bankers Association on Thursday reported mortgage applications for new home purchases increased by 4 percent in February from January and by 1.2 percent from a year ago.

-The MBA Builder Applications Survey reported by product type, conventional loans composed 69.1 percent of loan applications; FHA loans composed 19.2 percent; RHS/USDA loans composed 1.1 percent; and VA loans composed 10.5 percent.
-The average loan size of new homes increased from $345,929 in July to $348,576 in August.
+The MBA Builder Applications Survey reported by product type, conventional loans composed 69.9 percent of loan applications, FHA loans composed 20.0 percent, RHS/USDA loans composed 0.3 percent and VA loans composed 9.8 percent.
+The average loan size of new homes increased from $401,631 in January to $406,953 in February.

-Changes does not include any adjustment for typical seasonal patterns.
+Changes do not include any adjustment for typical seasonal patterns.

 The MBA Builder Applications Survey tracks application volume from mortgage subsidiaries of home builders across the country.
 Using these data, as well as data from other sources, MBA provides an early estimate of new home sales volumes at the national, state and metro level.
 These data also provide information regarding types of loans used by new home buyers.
 Official new home sales estimates are conducted by the Census Bureau on a monthly basis.
 In those data, new home sales are recorded at contract signing, which is typically coincident with the mortgage application.

-For additional information on MBA’s Builder Applications Survey, click https://www.mba.org/news-research-and-resources/research-and-economics/single-family-research/builder-applications-survey.
+For additional information on the MBA Builder Applications Survey, click here.